The

 Where are the workshops located?

-The workshops are located at the Grapevine Convention Center, a few blocks down from the conference venue.
+The workshops are located at the Grapevine Main, also known as Vin Hotel, a few blocks down from the conference venue.

-What is the difference between Track 1, Track 2 and Track 3 workshops?
+What is the difference between Track 1 and Track 2 workshops?

-Track 1 and 2 workshops are 1.5 hours long, while Track 3 workshops are 3 hours long.
+Track 1 and 2 workshops are 1.5 hours long.

 Will the workshops be livestreamed for remote participants?